-Factmata is built upon cutting-edge academic research in natural language processing and computational fact checking.
-We are launching a state-of-the-art fact-checking system using machine intelligence, for claims made in digital media content, such as news articles and political speech transcripts.
+Factmata is built upon cutting-edge academic research in natural language processing and information retrieval.
+We are launching a state-of-the-art fact-checking system using machine intelligence, for statistical claims made in digital media content, such as news articles and political speech transcripts.

 Our mission is to protect people from misleading information they are exposed to on a daily basis, and empower them to not take anything for granted.